mrazomej/phd/docs/src/chapter_04/section_05_flow_gating.md

 the course of the experiment, the samples measured last were approximately at room temperature.
 This means that samples may have grown slightly by the end of the experiment.
-To confirm that this continued growth did not alter the measured results, a subset of experiments were run in reverse meaning that the fully induced cultures were measured first and the uninduced samples last.
+To confirm that this continued growth did not alter the measured results, a subset of experiments were run in reverse, meaning that the fully induced cultures were measured first and the uninduced samples last.
 The plate arrangements and corresponding fold-change measurements are shown in [@Fig:ch4_fig08](A) and (B), respectively.
 The measured fold-change values in